avinash-doddi/C_in_Clg_FirstYear/README.md

 # C_in_Clg_FirstYear
-all the C programs done in 1st year with respect to units.
+all the C programs done in 1st year 1st Semister (#C)